-Due to the growing demands of Canadian government offices, who are pushing for more environmentally friendly practices, the metal recycling industry is booming.
+Due to the growing demands of Canadian government offices, which are pushing for more environmentally friendly practices, the metal recycling industry is booming.
 An estimate from the Canadian Association of Recycling Industries suggests that ~45% of the world’s yearly production of steel, 33% of aluminum, 40% copper is created by recycling scrap metal.
 Since there is constantly more and more efforts towards improving the recycling process, this is only going to go up as time goes on.
 Metal by itself makes up the largest part of the recycling industry.
 You just have to look around at how much metal is used to see why.

 One of the benefits of metal, unlike other recycled materials, is that it retains its properties throughout the process, allowing it to be used again and again.
 By salvaging scrap metal and recycling it into new products, we’re able to lower our impact on the environment by not consuming the finite amount of resources available.
 But what are some more tangible benefits for our society with all these metal recycling efforts?